October 26, 2019 | San Francisco, CA

 - Education Research – Arghavan Salles, MD, PhD

 - Global Surgery Research – Mamta Swaroop, MD

-- Collaborative Translational Science – Dawn Coleman, MD, BS
+- Collaborative Translational Science – Dawn Coleman, MD

 - TRADITIONAL EXTRAMURAL FUNDING PATHWAY (K-R)

 - SUSTAINING AND BUILDING ON EARLY SUCCESSES

 - Moderators: Susan Pitt, MD, MPHS & Lindsay Kuo, MD, MBA

 - Achieving Local and National Visibility: Societies, Committees, Journals, and the Web – Karl Bilimoria, MD, MS